1.4 Study Plan & Resources

 Day One: Review the Official Outline

 Before opening any textbook, download the current AAPC CPB content outline.
-List its domains, note their weights, and convert that into an hour budget.
+List its domains, note their weights, and convert each weight into an hour budget.
 The outline is your master checklist - every later phase should trace back to it.
+Re-read it weekly to confirm you are still spending time in proportion to the exam.

 Build Code-Book Proficiency Early

 The CPB is open-book only for the CPT, ICD-10-CM, and HCPCS Level II manuals.
-Speed matters: a candidate who can find a fee-schedule rule or modifier definition in seconds preserves time for hard case-analysis questions.
-Practice tabbing your books and locating guidelines under time pressure throughout your preparation, not just at the end.
+Speed matters: a candidate who can locate a modifier definition or a HCPCS supply code in seconds preserves time for hard case-analysis questions.
+Practice tabbing your books, memorizing where the CPT guidelines and ICD-10-CM conventions live, and locating entries under time pressure throughout your preparation - not just at the end.

 Use Full-Length Mock Exams

 In the final phase, take complete, timed, 4-hour practice exams.
-Mock exams build the stamina the real test demands, reveal weak domains, and calibrate your pace - roughly 100 questions in 240 minutes leaves about 2.4 minutes per question.
-Review every missed question against the relevant code-book guideline.
+Mock exams build the stamina the real test demands, reveal weak domains, and calibrate your pace - 135 questions in 240 minutes is roughly 1.8 minutes per question.
+Review every missed question against the relevant code-book guideline or payer rule, and re-test the domains where you scored lowest.

 CEU Maintenance After You Pass

 The CPB is not a one-time test - it must be maintained.
 Credential holders must earn 36 continuing education units (CEUs) per 2-year cycle and keep AAPC membership active.
-CEUs come from AAPC-approved education such as workshops, webinars, and conferences.
-Letting membership lapse or missing the CEU requirement can place the credential in an inactive status, so build CEU tracking into your routine from the day you pass.
+CEUs come from AAPC-approved education such as workshops, webinars, AAPC conferences, and the annual coding/billing update sessions.
+Letting membership lapse or missing the CEU requirement can place the credential in inactive status, so build CEU tracking into your routine from the day you pass.

 Recommended Resources